Creating Consent Culture

 Consent is collaboration

 Participants have fun practicing the skills they have learned in paired and group exercises.
-You emerge as a proud innovator and role model of Consent Culture in your family and community.
+You emerge as a proud innovator and a role model of Consent Culture in your family and community.

 What is Relational Intelligence?